SpeckNoob/Nokotan-Enjoyers/README.md

 ## Skeleton/Chassis
 ----

 This year, instead of making the chassis out of lego, we changed it to 3D printed since it allowed it to be less bulky and lighter unlike the lego version.
+It also allowed for more complex designs such as in the steering and motor placements, these modifications although harder to add to the robot, it immensely helped the functionality and efficiency of the robot.

 ![image](https://github.com/user-attachments/assets/9f6c9e10-1ba4-45d7-8874-0108a5bd213f)